 What has Christianity in general lost?
 What was the all-important event that took place in Jerusalem?
 The word of Jesus, and even more, his life and deeds from the manger to the cross, were really alive and present in that first circle of the Christ-movement.
 This community of faith and community of life in the first love was marked by the risen Christ – the Christ who had said, “I am with you always.”
 Everything depends on seeing the mystery of the risen Christ as unconditional love.
 There is only one thing that knows no conditions: that is love.
 There is only one absolute: that is God’s rulership.
 There is only one direct way: that is the experience of God’s love in Jesus Christ.
 In Christ, his love is put into practice.

-From Inner Land: A Guide into the Heart of the Gospel (Plough Publishing, 2019).
+Compiled from Inner Land: A Guide into the Heart of the Gospel (Plough Publishing, 2019) and other sources.

 Article edited for length and clarity.
 View original document here: Innenland.